Home » Tutorials » How to Change Text Color and Style in Python

 Defining the apply_colors Function

-This function begins by retrieving the user inputs using the get() method, starting with the text and then the foreground and background colors.
+Now we define a function that begins by retrieving the user inputs using the get() method, starting with the text and then the foreground and background colors.
 For these last two, it maps the input color to its hexadecimal value, if available.
 If not, the text will be displayed in default colors: white for the foreground and black for the background.
 The function also retrieves the style, brightness, and effect, and applies these to the text using display_text.

 The font is updated based on the user’s style and brightness input: ‘bold’ if ‘Bold’ is included in the style, ‘italic’ if ‘Italic’, and the size is adjusted according to the brightness setting.
 Additionally, if ‘Underline’ is selected as an effect, the text is underlined; otherwise, any underline is removed.